dijour/CancerCAD/README.md

 ## Running CancerCAD
 Download the project as a ZIP file.
-Run the "Main.py" file, and select a directory for the MRI JPGs (sample images have been provided in this repository, in "Brain Folder")
+Run the "Main.py" file, and select a directory for the MRI JPGs (sample images have been provided in this repository, in "Brain Folder").

 ## Video
 https://www.youtube.com/watch?v=mPYeTJd8klQ